LeftTwixWand/ModernCQRS/README.md

-### This repository shows, how to implement CQRS architecture approach, using [Autofac](https://github.com/autofac/Autofac) and [MediatR](https://github.com/jbogard/MediatR) libraries.
+## This repository shows, how to implement CQRS architecture approach, using [MediatR](https://github.com/jbogard/MediatR) library.

 The main purpose is to create a simple app with clear CQRS requests processing behavior.